 The most common active ingredient in Benadryl is diphenhydramine, which blocks histamine uptake, relieving inflammation and other allergy symptoms.
 Diphenhydramine is also the an active ingredient in sleep aids and is relatively safe for dogs with veterinary guidance.

-You should always consult your veterinarian before giving your dog any medication, including Benadryl, to find out what dosage is appropriate, as well as potential side effects that you should be aware of.
-Veterinarians often recommend Benadryl for dogs with allergies, as it can reduce their symptoms.
+You must always consult your veterinarian before giving your dog any medication, including Benadryl, to find out what dosage is appropriate, as well as potential side effects that you should be aware of.

-Here is what you should know about Benadryl and it’s uses for dogs.
+You can easily purchase Benadryl online here or at any major drug store.
+Here’s what you should know about Benadryl and its uses for dogs.

 What Is Benadryl?

 Benadryl is an over-the-counter antihistamine that calms allergic reactions to environmental allergens, insect bites or stings, and certain vaccine reactions.
-Though it is a human drug and not FDA approved for canines and other animals, it can be given safely with approval from your vet.
+Though it’s a human drug and not FDA approved for canines and other animals, you can give it to your dog safely with approval from your vet.

 Benadryl is the brand name, not the name of the drug that treats allergies.
 There are many other brands that make similar products, and there are other drugs under the Benadryl brand that you must use caution to avoid.

 Read the ingredients of the medication before giving it to your dog.
-Diphenhydramine is the active drug in Benadryl that is safe for canines.
-Cetirizine may also be present, and while it may be safe, there is no need to expose your dog to it if it isn’t necessary.
+Diphenhydramine is the active drug in Benadryl that’s safe for canines.
+Cetirizine may also be present, and while it may be safe, there’s no need to expose your dog to it if it isn’t necessary.

-Some products also contain Acetaminophen and Pseudophedrine, which are not safe for dogs.
-Do not use these products, as they are toxic.
+Some products also contain acetaminophen and pseudophedrine, which are not safe for dogs.
+Do not use these products, as they are toxic to canines.

 Benadryl Dosage For Dogs

-The general dosage guideline for dogs is 1mg of Benadryl for every one pound of body weight.
-You should always consult your veterinarian, as there are a number of factors that can change this dosage recommendation.
+The general dosage guideline for dogs is 1mg of Benadryl for every pound of body weight.
+However, you must always consult your veterinarian, as there are a number of factors that can change this dosage recommendation.

-The average dosage included in one Benadryl tablet is 25mg, so a 25-pound dog should be given one tablet.
-Check the dosage on the package, and don’t assume that every product will be the same.
+The average dosage included in one tablet is 25mg, so a 25-pound dog should be given one tablet.
+But you must check the dosage on the package; don’t assume that every product will be the same.

-Stick to the pill form, as the liquid form contains alcohol, which is toxic for dogs.
+Stick to the pill form, as the liquid form may contain alcohol, which is toxic for dogs.

 For small dogs, you may wish to use the children’s formula, which has less of the active ingredient and may be easier for you to measure out.
 The children’s formula of liquid Benadryl contains no alcohol.

-Benadryl can be given to your dog every eight to twelve hours, so about two to three times per day.
+You can give Benadryl to your dog every eight to twelve hours, so about two to three times per day.
 If you use the product frequently, it may begin to lose effectiveness over time.

-In most cases, it is better to administer medication before exposure to allergens.
-Follow your veterinarian’s guidelines, and if a regimen is recommended, stick to it for the duration of your vet’s advisement even if symptoms seem to disappear.
+In most cases, it’s better to administer medication before exposure to allergens.
+Follow your vet’s guidelines, and if they recommend a regimen, stick to it for the duration of your vet’s advisement even if symptoms seem to disappear.

-Some dogs may also have an allergic reaction to the Benadryl, itself.
+Some dogs may also have an allergic reaction to the drug, itself.
 Always keep an eye on your dog after their first exposure to the medication.

 Uses Of Benadryl For Dogs

-Because the active ingredient, Diphenhydramine, is similar to the active ingredient in Dramamine, it can be used to treat feelings of nausea and travel sickness.
-It is sometimes recommended before flights or car rides to reduce symptoms.
+Because the active ingredient, diphenhydramine, is similar to the active ingredient in Dramamine, it can be used to treat feelings of nausea and travel sickness.
+It’s sometimes recommended before flights or car rides to reduce symptoms.

 The sedative properties of Benadryl can also make it an effective treatment for anxiety.
-Some owners use it during high-stress situations like fireworks or storms that may induce an anxiety attack.
+Some pet parents give it to their dogs during high-stress situations like fireworks or storms that may induce an anxiety attack.

 Insomnia can also be treated with Benadryl, as it often helps the user fall asleep.